shariqriazz/QuickScribe/instructions/common/language-rules.md

 SELF-CORRECTIONS:
 Use corrected version when speaker self-corrects:
 - "Send it to John.
 No wait, send it to Jane" → "Send it to Jane"
-- Signals: I mean, actually, rather, no wait, or
+- Signals: I mean, actually, rather, no wait, or, etc → correct to omit the original version

 SPELLING PROVIDED:
 Speaker spelling = correction: